fkohlgrueber/viu/README.md

 # *viu*

-a small *less*-like Python code viewer with responsive formatting and styling
+A small *less*-like Python code viewer with responsive formatting and styling

 TODO - GIF